Figure 1 - LED light bulb

 As you can see the 3 light bulbs indicated above all emit approximately 800 lumens of light, yet the power consumption to produce that light is very different depending on what technology is used to create the light bulb.

-Today, in order to purchase light bulbs you must determine the amount of lumens that you require, not the amount of watts of the bulb.
+Today, in order to purchase light bulbs you must determine the amount of lumens that you require, not the amount of watts or energy that the bulb consumes.